 Hint: Ice cold bacon right from the fridge can be a beast to separate without tearing.
 Either set it out for a little while so it can soften or run it under the faucet with cool water.
 This seems to minimize shrinkage, too, for some reason!
-Sliding a rubber spatula under each slice makes it easier, too.
+Sliding a rubber spatula under each slice will also make it easier.

 Now lay it in a single layer on a rimmed baking pan lined with parchment paper and pop it in a 425 degree oven for about 15 minutes.
 You won't need to to turn it or do anything to keep it from curling!
 Keep an eye on it after 10 minutes because the baking time can vary depending on the thickness and sugar content ot the bacon and your desired level of crispness.
 Me?
 I like my bacon to stand at attention (but never burnt!)